wuxc/pywin32doc/md/win32ui.md

   - [GetInitialStateRequest](win32ui.md#win32uigetinitialstaterequest)

     Returns the requested state that the application start in\.
-This is the same as the parameter available to[PyCWnd::ShowWindow](PyCWnd.md#pycwndshowwindow)&nbsp;
+This is the same as the parameter available to [PyCWnd::ShowWindow](PyCWnd.md#pycwndshowwindow)&nbsp;

   - [GetMainFrame](win32ui.md#win32uigetmainframe)